Roman dodecahedron: Similar objects

-A Roman icosahedron has also been discovered after having long been misclassified as a dodecahedron.
-This icosahedron was excavated near Arloff in Germany and is currently on display in the Rheinisches Landesmuseum in Bonn.
+A Roman icosahedron has also been discovered, after having long been misclassified as a dodecahedron.
+It was excavated near Arloff in Germany and is on display in the Rheinisches Landesmuseum in Bonn.
 Like the dodecahedra, the Arloff icosahedron is a hollow bronze object, with spheres on each corner.
-Two of the faces opposite one another have holes in them.
-In 2009, metal-detectorists in France reported the discovery of an object at Saint-Trivier-de-Courtes, similar to the Roman dodecahedra but spherical with triangular and pentagonal holes.
+Two of its opposite faces have holes in them.
+Unlike the dodecahedra, the Arloff icosahedron has three of its knobs, arranged around a single face, larger than the others, giving it a more obvious orientation: if the three large knobs are treated as the object's feet, it would put the larger hole at the top.
+In 2009, metal detectorists in France reported the discovery of an object at Saint-Trivier-de-Courtes, similar to the Roman dodecahedra but spherical, with triangular and pentagonal holes.
 A solid silver Roman dodecahedron was discovered in Geneva in 1982; each face is inscribed with the name of one of the signs of the zodiac.

-Smaller dodecahedra with the same features (holes and knobs) and made from gold have been found in South-East Asia along the Maritime Silk Road and the earliest items appear to be from the Roman epoch.
+Smaller dodecahedra with the same features (holes and knobs) and made from gold have been found in Southeast Asia, along the Maritime Silk Road, and the earliest items appear to be from the Roman epoch.
 Examples include those uncovered in Óc Eo, Vietnam, by Louis Malleret, who concluded that the objects represented the influence of Mediterranean trade on the Funan economy.
+Similar gold dodecahedra are known from Burma, China, India, and Thailand.
 Parallels have also been drawn to Scottish carved stone balls, Gallo-Roman sceptre heads from Sturton by Stow and Suffolk, and a dodecahedron from Ptolemaic Egypt.